wbcook/follower-announcer-twitch/README.md

-# you-got-a-follow
+# Follower Announcer
-"You Got A Follow" alerts you when someone follows your Twitch.tv channel.
+"Follower Announcer" alerts you when someone follows your Twitch.tv channel.